Sunnybest008/alx-pre_course/README.md

-Alx is a place to be
+Alx is a place to be for learning